 - Dehydrated shiitake mushroom-infused Bulleit Bourbon.
 Guests are always skeptical about mushrooms as a flavor in cocktails, but in an Old Fashioned and certain sours, it brings unique umami and dryness that makes for a memorable serve.

 - 1-liter Bulleit Bourbon

 - 1.75 oz dehydrated shiitake mushrooms (roughly chopped)

 - Method: Vat in a neutral container and infuse for 4 hours.
 Strain and store (where legal and compliant store*).
 Keeps indefinitely.

 Final Thoughts: Be Creative, and Think Outside the Box

 When it comes to seasonal drink-making, don’t be afraid to express your creativity in unique ways and utilize the talented personnel you have around you.
-If you have a creative and talented chef who loves finding ways to utilize surplus ingredients or off-cuts from the kitchen, then explore ways to integrate those foods onto your cocktail list (you also save money!).
-Maybe the back of house team want to run a special food item to move through some product and there’s an opportunity to pair a cocktail with it (Fig Prosciutto and Ricotta Crostini with a Tanqueray Bee’s Knees made with fig-infused honey syrup), or the bar team wants to create a seasonal specials menu completely dedicated to food-cocktail pairings — there are no boundaries, so embrace the seasons and balance the art with the science.
+If you have a creative and talented chef who loves finding ways to utilize surplus ingredients or off-cuts from the kitchen, then explore ways to integrate those foods into your cocktail list (you also save money!).
+Maybe the back-of-house team wants to run a special food item to move through some product and there’s an opportunity to pair a cocktail with it (Fig Prosciutto and Ricotta Crostini with a Tanqueray Bee’s Knees made with fig-infused honey syrup), or the bar team wants to create a seasonal specials menu completely dedicated to food-cocktail pairings — there are no boundaries, so embrace the seasons and balance the art with the science.